Jarvis2008/Drupal-Rag-Chatbot/README.md

 # Drupal-Rag-Chatbot

-This project leverages the case studies available on the drupal.org website available on the link https://www.drupal.org/case-studies to create a Retrieval Augmented Generation ChatBot.
+This project leverages the case studies available on the drupal.org website on the link https://www.drupal.org/case-studies to create a Retrieval Augmented Generation ChatBot.

 You can clone the repository using the link